mattan-d/edx-documentation/en_us/students/source/SFD_pursue_certs.rst

 Pursuing Certificates
 ####################################

-You can earn a certificate for a course by upgrading to the verified track in a course, and passing the course.
-To earn a certificate for a program, you must upgrade to the verified track for all the courses in the program, and pass all the courses.
+You can earn a course certificate by upgrading to the verified track in a course, and passing the course with the required grade.
+To earn a certificate for a program, you must upgrade to the verified track for all the courses in the program, and pass all the courses in the program with the required grades.

 This topic describes how to enroll in or upgrade to the verified track for a course or program, and how to verify your identify for certificates.